TASER: Table Agents for Schema-guided Extraction and Recommendation: Abstract

 \section{Abstract}

-Real-world financial documents report essential information about an entity's financial holdings that can span millions of different financial instrument types.
-Yet, these details are often buried in messy, multi-page, fragmented tables - for example, 99.4\% of the tables in our dataset have no bounding boxes with the maximum number of rows amounting to 426 per table across 44 pages.
-To tackle these unique challenges from real-world tables, we present a continuously learning, agentic table extraction system, \textbf{TASER (Table Agents for Schema-guided Extraction and Recommendation)} that extracts highly unstructured, multi-page, heterogeneous tables into normalized, schema-conforming outputs.
-Our table agents execute on table detection, classification, extraction, and recommendations by leveraging an initial schema.
-Then, our Recommender Agent reviews the outputs, recommends schema revisions, and decides on the final recommendations, enabling TASER to outperform existing table detection models such as Table Transformer by 10.1\%.
-Within this continuous learning process, we highlight that larger batch sizes result in a 104.3\% increase in schema recommendations that are actionable and utilized, resulting in a 9.8\% increase in extracted holdings - highlighting the importance of a continuous learning process.
-To train TASER, we have manually labeled 22,584 pages (28,150,449 tokens), 3,213 tables for \$731,685,511,687 of holdings culminating in one of the first real financial table datasets.
-We release our dataset \textbf{TASERTab} to enable the research community to access real-world financial tables and outputs.
-Our results highlight the promise of agentic, schema-guided extraction systems for robust understanding of real-world financial tables.
+Real-world financial filings report critical information about an entity's investment holdings, essential for assessing that entity's risk, profitability, and relationship profile.
+Yet, these details are often buried in messy, multi-page, fragmented tables that are difficult to parse, hindering downstream QA and data normalization.
+Specifically, 99.4\% of the tables in our financial table dataset lack bounding boxes, with the largest table spanning 44 pages.
+To address this, we present \textbf{TASER (Table Agents for Schema-guided Extraction and Recommendation)}, a continuously learning, agentic table extraction system that converts highly unstructured, multi-page, heterogeneous tables into normalized, schema-conforming outputs.
+Guided by an initial portfolio schema, TASER executes table detection, classification, extraction, and recommendations in a single pipeline.
+Our Recommender Agent reviews unmatched outputs and proposes schema revisions, enabling TASER to outperform vision-based table detection models such as Table Transformer by 10.1\%.
+Within this continuous learning process, larger batch sizes yield a 104.3\% increase in useful schema recommendations and a 9.8\% increase in total extractions.
+To train TASER, we manually labeled 22,584 pages and 3,213 tables covering \$731.7 billion in holdings, culminating in \textbf{TASERTab} to facilitate research on real-world financial tables and structured outputs.
+Our results highlight the promise of continuously learning agents for robust extractions from complex tabular data.